Running a Node

 To become a validator, continue with these additional steps:

-- Set up the Slinky Oracle Service
+- Set up the Connect Oracle Service

 - Review validator requirements